-In order to capitalise on this initial effort by the Network and the various human rights organizations such as the League, it is required to enhance their capacities to act as an early warning mechanism for human rights violation and crisis prevention.
+In order to capitalise on this initial effort by the Network and the various human rights organizations such as the League, it is required to enhance their capacities to act as an early warning mechanism for human rights violations and crisis prevention.
 Considering that some human rights violations are potential triggers of conflict, and the associated risks of Guinea-Bissau relapsing into conflict, the country would benefit from the establishment of a sustainable system to monitor selected human rights violations for the purpose of early warning and conflict prevention.
 The capacities should be enhanced to collect and analyse information in relation to specific human rights violations, which will be identified as triggers for conflicts and reprisals as part of an early warning mechanism.
-Similarly, capacities should be strengthened for the human-rights organizations to be able to identify and recommend strategic options for preventive measures.
+Similarly, capacities should be strengthened for human rights organizations to be able to identify and recommend strategic options for preventive measures.

 A definition of the role and functioning of the network vis a vis the member human rights organizations would also contribute to the improvement of the system to monitor the violations, ensure a proper protection system and act as early warning mechanism.
 In this regard, the project will consider how to support the clear definition of role and tasks of the network and its members.
+The project has been working on the development of a strategic plan for the RDDH, which will also clarify the roles and responsibilities of the RDDH vis-à-vis other human rights organisations in the country.